sopra-steria-norge/cloud-akademiet-course-files/Db_migration_Pt_1_EntityFramework.md

 - Enable-Migrations
 - Add-Migration "InitialMigration"

 PS.
-Might have to move the `MigrationConfigurations.cs` file into the new folder 'Migrations' that might be auto-generated when adding InitialMigration.
+Might have to move the `MigrationConfigurations.cs` file into the new folder 'Migrations' that should be auto-generated when adding InitialMigration.

 Continue in Package Manager and run the command to seed the database (or update if already created):
 - Database-Update